william-tf/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+the Interface for HTML and CSS that represents the page

 2. What is an event?

+Events are "things" that can happen to HTML elements.
+Javascript uses this to "react" to the events.

 3. What is an event listener?

+its what tells javascript to lookout for in terms of where the event is happening, what kind of event, and where the event is occuring

 4. Why would we convert a NodeList into an Array?

+so that we can utilize the different array methods to access or manipulate the data

 5. What is a component?

+independent and reusable bits of code that returns HTML via a render function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.